anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter08.md

 <a name="8.6"></a>
 ## 8.6 Deployment Validations

-Anuket RI should be both verified as any OpenStack deployment and compliant with the Anuket requirements which induces that the validation is composed of:
+Anuket CNTT RI should be both verified as any OpenStack deployment and compliant with the Anuket CNTT requirements which induces that the validation is composed of:
 - the basic test cases as asked by the OPNFV release criteria
 - the functional tests checking all OpenStack services and capabilities even if they are considered as optional in